Teddy-bear-123/nvim/README.md

 ## Installation

 ### Prerequisites
-- Neovim (Follow [this](https://github.com/neovim/neovim/releases/)) (note that for debian systems, apt doesn't have the latest one, use the AppImage/build from source/some other form)
+- Neovim (Follow [this](https://github.com/neovim/neovim/releases/)) (note that for debian systems, 'apt' has version 0.7, while 0.9 is the latest.
+Use the AppImage/build from source/some other form)
 - Node
 - lazy git
 - Nerdfonts